Anadea/anadea_blog/content/posts/sports-booking-software-is-it-a-good-business-idea/index.md

   - app-ideas
 industries:
   - sports
+questionary:
+  - question: What are the benefits of launching a sports booking app?
+    answer: There is a row of advantages and new opportunities that users of such software can leverage.
+First of all, the process of booking will become faster.
+Secondly, it will be possible to make bookings and appointments 24/7.
+Thirdly, the risk of human mistakes will be lower.
+Among other benefits, we can also name safe online payments, better visibility of the facility/class availability, high-quality reporting, and others.
+  - question: How much does it cost to build sports booking software?
+    answer: Everything depends on the desired functionality, the tech stack that will be used, and some other factors like the composition of the team, and the rates of the developers.
+On average, the development of a booking app may cost around $65K-85K.
+Nevertheless, some simpler versions can be cheaper while solutions with cutting-edge functionality (like AI-powered recommendations) will require higher investments.
 ---
 With the overall digitalization of the sports and fitness industry, current businesses are looking for the opportunity to transform as many traditional processes as possible using modern technologies.
 [Sports app development](https://anadea.info/solutions/sports-app-development) is on the rise and sports booking software is one of those types that boasts rather high demand today.
 In this article, we are going to talk about the peculiarities of solutions included in this category and provide practical tips to those interested in building such software.